grinnell-cs/datavis-intro/README.md

 When are you free during my scheduled office hours?
 > 10:30-11:00 on Monday's, Tuesday I'm available, Wednesday from 10:00-11:00, and available Friday.
+> I am not free during any of your office hours.